-The news became public only a few days ago - French authorities asking the European Parliament to lift the immunity of far-right leader Marine Le Pen so that she can be prosecuted for inciting racial hatred.
+In December 2012, French authorities asked the European Parliament to lift the immunity of far-right leader Marine Le Pen so that she could be prosecuted for inciting racial hatred.

 In 2010, the president of the National Front party likened Muslim street prayers in France to the Nazi occupation, sparking widespread condemnation.